kuboon/heroku-deploy/README.md

 ## Important Note

-**Please Note**: Git has recently announced that it is planning to switch the default branch's name from "**master**" to "**main**".
-For this reason, the Action also pushes to the "**main**" branch in the heroku origin by default and if your Heroku App is still using the "**master**" branch, then the Action will automatically switch your Heroku remote to use "**main**" as the default branch.
+**Please Note**: Git has recently announced that it is planning to switch the default branch's name from "**main**" to "**main**".
+For this reason, the Action also pushes to the "**main**" branch in the heroku origin by default and if your Heroku App is still using the "**main**" branch, then the Action will automatically switch your Heroku remote to use "**main**" as the default branch.
 There is **No Action Needed** from you, just keep in mind that this change is occurring as you continue to use the App and if you ever need to manually deploy the App, you can do so using the following command:

 ```bash
 git push heroku YOUR_BRANCH:refs/heads/main